 We hope we have instilled in you how important lighting plans are to your overall remodel design.
 From function to design and room, you need to take into consideration a lot of items.
 Your contractor will take care of the electrical panel and tell you how many circuits you need for the number of lights you have drawn in your plan – this may also have you considering how much you want to light with different amp lights.

 When remodeling your home, consider redoing other rooms like your kitchen or bathroom.
-If you’re having trouble getting started, Sea Pointe Construction can help.
+If you’re having trouble getting started, Sea Pointe Design & Remodel can help.